About our Clinic

 If you are a parent or caregiver, learn more about how to make an appointment below.
 If you are a healthcare professional, social worker, educator, or someone else who works with children and teens, please visit our Clinicians page for more information specific to those who work with youth.

 We typically treat children and teens who experience problems with their mental and/or physical health as a result of interactive media use.
 Children and teens also often have troubles with school and with their sleep.
 Interactive media use can include playing video games, using social media, watching pornography, or interacting with any media or technology that negatively affects the health and wellbeing of young people.

 You can request an appointment online.
 We can also be reached by calling 617-355-9447.
 Our office hours are from 9am to 5pm, Monday through Friday.
-Please leave your name and number, and we will return your call as soon as possible.
+Please leave your name, number, and email address, and we will return your call as soon as possible.
 If this is a medical emergency, please call 911, or proceed to the nearest emergency room.
 We do not respond to patient-related email inquiries.